 SI joint dysfunction symptoms

-The sacroiliac (SI) joints are where the sacrum area (lower back) of the spine connects to the iliac bones of the pelvis.
+The sacroiliac (SI) joints are where the sacrum at the base of the spine connects to the iliac bones of the pelvis.
 When these joints become worn, you may experience pain as the bones rub together.
-This condition is known as SI joint dysfunction, which can be devastating to your quality of life.
+This condition is known as SI joint dysfunction, which can have a severe impact on your quality of life.

 SI joint pain symptoms